 Republican lawmakers have called for a broad investigation of the U.S. tax agency's revelation that its agents singled out conservative political groups for heightened scrutiny, demanding that President Barack Obama personally apologize for the action.

-House Intelligence Committee Chairman, Rep. Mike Rogers, said Sunday the targeted of conservative groups by the Internal Revenue Service (IRS) during the 2012 political campaign "is something we cannot let stand.
+House Intelligence Committee Chairman Mike Rogers said Sunday the targeting of conservative groups by the Internal Revenue Service during the 2012 political campaign "is something we cannot let stand.
 It needs to have a full investigation."

-Sen. Susan Collins said she doesn't believe "this was a couple of rogue IRS employees.
+Republican Senator Susan Collins said she does not believe "this was a couple of rogue IRS employees.
 After all, groups with 'progressive' in their names were not targeted similarly."
 She called the practice "truly outrageous."